Work AI

 "Despite widespread experimentation, only one-in-eight (12%) CEOs say AI has delivered both cost and revenue benefits.
 Overall, 33% report gains in either cost or revenue, while 56% say they have seen no significant financial benefit to date."

-It's a productivity paradox.
-AI agents are helping individual contributors produce results faster, but companies are not reporting an increase in revenue.
+AI agents are helping individual contributors produce results faster, but companies are not correlating those with revenue gains.
+We think this is

 The first AI agent wave was defined by legacy SaaS apps trying to retrofit intelligence into the products they already sold.
 GitHub launched Copilot, and developers got a coding agent.
 Then Salesforce rolled out Agentforce, and sales and support got customer agents.
 Each tool made a specific function faster, but none of them were designed for how teams work together.